-- Severe Weather Shelters have been established in Arvada through partnerships between the City, the Severe Weather Shelter Network and the Faith Community.
+Severe Weather Shelters have been established in Jefferson County through partnerships between local churches, non-profits, and community volunteers.

-- Attainable Housing is currently being explored at a regional and local level.
+Housing programs are being explored at a regional and local level.

-- The partnership between the Arvada Housing Authority and provides housing assistance to 25 homeless or at-risk of homelessness individuals and families in addition to case management services.
-Colorado Homeless Families
+The partnership between the Arvada Housing Authority and BeyondHome provides housing assistance to homeless or at-risk of homelessness individuals and families in addition to case management services.

 - Telephone Numbers: